Medkallel/Gift-Recommendation-Chatbot/README.md

 - Item Metadata (descriptions, price, raw image, etc.)

 ---
+> [!IMPORTANT]
+> **Disclaimer:** The source code as well as the demo currently use **free** embedidng and llm models provided by TogetherAI.
+Those models are thus **not performant** and generally do not offer great recommendations.
+It is **recommended** to switch to higher performance models like those from OpenAI, Anthropic... or capable Local models to get better results.
+An up to date more refined **product database** would also contribute to getting better results as the database contains rather "random" results

 ## Demo
 ##### The app demo is hosted & available on the following link: [Demo Link](https://gift-recommendation-chatbot.streamlit.app/)